 The cream filling, if you happen to have any leftover, can be easily used for any tarts.
 Or just sandwich some crackers together, dip them in chocolate sauce, and you've got a dessert in seconds.

-Using dessicated coconut is entirely optional, but I think they look a lot nicer with it, and get that nice extra flavour.
-When you make the chocolate topping, do leave it to cool down, preferably in the fridge, so it can get a chance to harden a bit, otherwise it won't really top the cream puffs well, and you'll end up with really messy hands when you eat them.
+When you make the chocolate topping, do leave it to cool down, preferably in the fridge, so it can get a chance to harden a bit, otherwise it won't really top the chocolate eclairs, and you'll end up with really messy hands when you eat them.

-I would suggest you leave them in the fridge for at least 4-6 hours once the cream puffs have been filled, the cooler they are, the more delicious.
+I would suggest you leave them in the fridge for at least 4-6 hours once they have been filled with cream and topped with chocolate glaze, the cooler they are, the more delicious.
 I guarantee you, these beauties will be the star of any party.
 They are absolutely amazing!

-If you’ve liked my EASY CREAM PUFFS RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my CHOCOLATE ECLAIRS RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.